EXFFOO56566/music-player-1/README.md

 # tochyodikwa
 is a music player for Android based on Google's Material Design standards.
-The point of Jockey is to be a simple, lightweight media player with features designed for music enthusiasts and casual listeners alike.
+The point is to be a simple, lightweight media player with features designed for music enthusiasts and casual listeners alike.
 Currently Jockey is notably lacking a few enthusiast features like gapless playback, crossfade and replay gain which may be added in the future.

 ### Permissions
 #### Android 7.0 and higher